soumildatta/soumildatta.github.io/_pages/teaching.md

 {% include base_path %}

 # CS 4600 - Artificial Intelligence
-**Office Hours**: TBD
+**Office Hours**:
-Please email or send a Canvas message for any questions you may have!
+Please email or post on Piazza for any questions you may have!

 ## Previous Courses:
 ### University of Utah